Shamel Park Cambria

 The park is a wonderful 6 acre county park tucked away in a residential neighborhood.
 Since there are no commercial services located there, many visitors to Cambria never find this great little treasure.

-It's a wonderful place for picnics as there is just a bit of protection from the wind off the ocean, but you're still close enough to see and hear the waves.
+It’s a terrific place for picnics as there is some protection from the wind off the ocean, but you’re still close enough to see and hear the waves.

 If you are bringing the kids or grandkids, there is a great play area and lots of grass for organized sports or just running.

-There are a number of hiking and walking trails in Cambria.
+There are several hiking and walking trails in Cambria.
 You can walk from Shamel Park north up Moonstone Beach to Leffingwell Landing.